Welcome to the Association of Ancient Historians

 NEXT MEETING

-The 2025 Meeting will be held at the University of Cincinnati Wedneday, April 16 to Friday, April 18, 2025.
-The Call for Papers is now available; the firm deadline for submission is December 1.
-More information is available at the conference website.
+The 2026 Meeting will be held at the University of Iowa, April 16-18, 2026.
+The Call for Papers is now available.
+The deadline for submission is December 1, 2025.

 MENTORSHIP PROGRAM